iot-dsa-v2/sdk-dslink-java/dslink-java-template/README.md

     - dependencies - Replace the sdk-dslink-java project dependencies with the commented out versions on the following line.
 2. dslink.json
-    - Change the link name.
+    - Change everything that isn't (above) configs.
     - Change the rootType config to the fully qualified class name of your root node type.
 3. README.md
     - Change the title link name.